alejandropedrazaponce/MandM-Steel-Fabrication---V2/README.md

 # Business Website

-[Click here](https://www.mnmsteelfab.com/) to visit and interact with this application.
+[Click here](https://www.mnmsteelfab.com/) to visit and interact with website.

 ## Description

-This application is being built for a business.
+This website was created for a friend's business.
+It counts with a swiper to display images of their work.
+It also counts with a "contact us" page that takes the user to a page with a form.
+Thanks to a third party api, the user is able to submit said form and its information goes to a Google spreadsheet.
+The goal was to create a webpage that was functional, fast to load, and simple for the user.

 ## Dependencies

-Make sure you have the latest git version and the latest Visual Studio Code version
+Make sure you have the latest git version and the latest Visual Studio Code version.

 ## Contributing